Terje Rypdal: Odyssey – In Studio & In Concert (ECM 2136-38)

 The Two pieces for String Octet op.
 11 comprise a more complicated diptych.
 After a dense opening statement in the Prelude, the lower strings spread out as violins dissolve like mist in the dawn.
 We get a hint of later Shostakovich in the Più mosso.
 Its mature balance of aggression and delicacy betrays a forward-looking mind.
 The final passages writhe in agitated beauty.
 A solo cello draws a long energetic line, accompanied by pizzicati and distant calls.
 More dissonant pairings and threats of a fall that never materializes draw us into a tensely mystical finish.

-Edition Lockenhaus Vol. 3 is strangely excluded from this set (you can see my full review of it here).
+Edition Lockenhaus Vol. 3 is excluded from this set (you can see my full review of it here).

 Discs 4/5 (originally Vols.
 4 & 5, ECM New Series 1347/48)